jreynolds13/dot_files/README.md

 # .files
 You know, the basic files under ~/ that begin with a .

-Used to keep my computers and mind in sync.
+Used to keep Jace's computers and mind in sync.

 # Vim 8.0.118
 ## Setup